 WIC in Vermont is administered by the Department of Health.
 WIC Nutrition Services are available throughout the state at our twelve Local Health Offices and smaller WIC clinic sites near you.

-Over half the new babies and 40 percent of pregnant women in Vermont access WIC for healthy food, nutrition education and breastfeeding support!
+Over half the new babies and 40 percent of pregnant women in Vermont choose WIC for healthy food, nutrition education and breastfeeding support!
 Not sure you qualify?
 Use this simple on-line pre-screening tool to check the basic eligibility requirements.
 Questions?
 Contact WIC@Vermont.gov or toll free at 1-800-464-4343.

 To be eligible for WIC, you must meet all the following requirements: